prob140/prob140.github.io/logistics.md

 ### Texts ###
 #### Required: ####
 - [Probability for Data Science](http://prob140.org/textbook/chapters/README) by Ani Adhikari and Jim Pitman.
 - [Probability](http://www.springer.com/us/book/9780387979748) by Jim Pitman, published by Springer NY.
-Available for Berkeley students on SpringerLink at no cost or low cost (for a printed version).
+Available for Berkeley students on SpringerLink at no cost or low cost (for a printed version) provided you are logged on to AirBears2.
-- [Theory Meets Data](http://prob140.org/assets/tmd_11_18_2017.pdf) by Ani Adhikari (Dibya Ghosh, Editor), with contributions from students in the pilot offering of the Data 8 connector Stat 88, Probability and Mathematical Statistics in Data Science.

 #### Excellent references: ####
-- [Introduction to Probability](https://www.amazon.com/gp/product/1466575573/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1466575573&linkCode=as2) by Joe Blitzstein and Jessica Hwang
+- [Introduction to Probability](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/view) by Joe Blitzstein and Jessica Hwang
 - [Introduction to Probability](http://athenasc.com/probbook.html) by Dimitri Bertsekas and John Tsitsiklis

 ### How to Study ###